kheeb/RegexForHEX/README.md

 # RegexForHEX

 ## Summary
 This tutorial explains how the regular expression for matching HEX values operates.
-Within the description below, each component of the expression will be broken down to define what each character's function is and how this expression matches HEX values step by step with its anchors, quantifiers, OR Operator, grouping and capturing, and bracket expressions.
+Within the description below, each component of the expression will be broken down to define what each character's function is and how this expression matches HEX values step by step with its anchors, quantifiers, character classes, grouping constructs, bracket expressions, and the OR operator.

 Regex for matching HEX values:
 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`